AngelDHackerman/puppeteer-automation-testing/README.md

 # Puppeteer Automation Testing

-We will use this web pages for the testing
+We will use this web pages for the testing.

 [D[emoQa](https://demoqa.com/elements)](https://www.notion.so/DemoQa-d5ad9dee0d504c7b94020725b28a80f7?pvs=21)